starship/starship/docs/ru-RU/config/README.md

 ## Конда

-Модуль `conda` показывает текущее окружение conda, если `$CONDA_DEFAULT_ENV` присвоено значение.
+The `conda` module shows the current conda environment, if `$CONDA_DEFAULT_ENV` is set.

 ::: tip

-Это не подавляет модификатор командной строки самой conda. Возможно, вы захотите запустить `conda config --set changeps1 False`.
+This does not suppress conda's own prompt modifier, you may want to run `conda config --set changeps1 False`.

 :::